ajhughesdev/QRCodeGen/README.md

 # QR Code Generator

 QRCodeGen is the final project for the [Code Louisville](https://www.codelouisville.org) May 2022 Software Developer course 1 cohort.
 It is an Azure Function that runs locally and has been tested on a machine installed with Windows (64-bit) using [Visual Studio Code](https://visualstudio.microsoft.com/).
+Please note, this project represents a change from the project plan previously submitted.

 ## Install Dependencies ##